-Principally Permitted Upper-Floor Uses Principally permitted upper-level uses include the following: Residential and hotel development up to 60 units in size.
-Residential and hotel uses shall incorporate sound attenuation space planning designs and construction materials and methods such that noise from nearby commercial activities do not unduly disturb occupants of new dwelling units or hotel rooms: b.
-Retail uses including stores, shops, general retail establishments, department stores and specialty shops, not including thrift shops or pawn shops; e.
+Principally permitted upper-level uses include the following:

+- a.
+Residential and hotel development up to 60 units in size.
+Residential and hotel uses shall incorporate sound attenuation space planning designs and construction materials and methods such that noise from nearby commercial activities do not unduly disturb occupants of new dwelling units or hotel rooms; - b.
+Retail uses including stores, shops, general retail establishments, department stores and specialty shops, not including thrift shops or pawn shops; - c.
 Eating establishments; service of alcoholic beverages must be clearly ancillary to food service and must meet the provisions Part 12 of the Zoning Ordinance (for High Risk or Low Risk Alcohol Outlets).
-When applicable, all fast food and/or beverage establishments (defined in Section 24.22.661 of the Zoning Ordinance) shall be conducted in accordance with the previously described "good neighbor operating procedures;" d.
-Art galleries or museums; Theaters and cinemas: f.
-Personal service enterprises such as barber shops, laundry and clothes cleaning establishments, administrative, executive and financial services; telecommunications and computer-related office uses; professional, editorial, real estate, insurance and other general business offices; medical and dental offices; and medical, optical and dental clinics; Banks when meeting the design standards and guidelines of the DRP; Business and technical schools; child care facilities; schools and studios for arts and crafts, photography, music and dance.
+When applicable, all fast food and/or beverage establishments (defined in Section 24.22.661 of the Zoning Ordinance) shall be conducted in accordance with the previously described "good neighbor operating procedures;" - d.
+Art galleries or museums; - e.
+Theaters and cinemas; - f.
+Personal service enterprises such as barber shops, laundry and clothes cleaning establishments, administrative, executive and financial services; telecommunications and computer-related office uses; professional, editorial, real estate, insurance and other general business offices; medical and dental offices; and medical, optical and dental clinics; - g.
+Banks when meeting the design standards and guidelines of the DRP; - h.
+Business and technical schools; child care facilities; schools and studios for arts and crafts, photography, music and dance. - i.
 Live entertainment meeting the provisions of Section 24.12.195.

-Conditional Upper-Floor Uses Upper Level Administrative Uses The following uses require an Administrative Use Permit: Conditional uses for all levels of development above the ground floor include the following: Residential development exceeding 60 units will be considered for upperlevel uses, if it can be demonstrated that such a development includes a mixture of unit types (e.g., variety of unit sizes) that will be attractive to a wide range of potential residents.
-Residential uses shall incorporate sound attenuation space planning designs and construction materials and methods such that noise from nearby commercial activities do not unduly disturb occupants of new dwelling units or hotel rooms:
+Conditional Upper-Floor Uses